Building Managarm

 mkdir ~/managarm && cd ~/managarm

-2. Install the xbstrap build system via pip3:
+2. Install the xbstrap build system via pip3, as well as the y4 DSL:

 3. The git, subversion and mercurial tools are required on the host (whether you build in a container or not).
 Install these via your package manager.